 TaqMan PCR uses dye-labelled nucleic-acid probe complementary to an internal segment of the target DNA.
 This dye-labelled probe anneals to one of the template strands close to and downstream from one of the two PCR primers.
-The probe is labelled with two fluorescent moieties, the reporter (fluorophore) is attached to the probe’s 5’ end and the quencher is attached to its 3’ end.
+The probe is labeled with two fluorescent moieties, the reporter (fluorophore) is attached to the probe’s 5’ end and the quencher is attached to its 3’ end.

-As more PCR products are generated, the more dye-labelled probe will find target regions to join which eventually leads to release of the reporter molecule during the subsequent amplification process.
+As more PCR products are generated, the more dye-labeled probe will find target regions to join which eventually leads to release of the reporter molecule during the subsequent amplification process.
 The release of reporter dyes is reflected as increased intensity of the fluorescent signal which is proportional to the amount of amplicon synthesized.

 Whether using SYBR green or TaqMan probes, the relationship between signal intensity and the amount of template in a real-time PCR reaction provides a reliable means both to quantitate nucleic acids and to assay for the presence or absence of specific gene sequences.

-Real-time PCR enables calculation of the starting template concentration and is, therefore, a frequently used analytical tool in evaluating DNA copy number, viral load, SNP detection, and allelic discrimination.
+Real-time PCR enables calculation of the starting template concentration and is a frequently used analytical tool in evaluating DNA copy number, viral load, SNP detection, and allelic discrimination.
 When preceded by reverse-transcription PCR, qPCR is a powerful tool to measure mRNA expression and is the gold standard for microarray gene expression data confirmation.